Practice Transformation Institute

 How does Practice Transformation Institute spend its money?

 Practice Transformation Institute directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Practice Transformation Institute tax-deductible?